slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - Best way to deal with confirmation bias: You need to search out disconfirming evidence.
 Confirmation bias is our tendency to cherry pick information which confirms pre-existing beliefs or ideas.
 Too much info is the main cause of it: you'll always find confirmation to your pre-existing beliefs.
 As a consequence, we tend to see more evidence which enforces our worldview.
 Confirmatory data is taken seriously, while disconfirmatory data is treated with scepticism.
 To constantly evaluate our worldview would be exhausting, so we prefer to strengthen it. confirmation bias: As music unfolds, the brain constantly updates its estimates of when new beats will occur, and takes satisfaction in matching a mental beat with a real-in-the-world one.
 - Nothing is as simple at seems at first, or as hopeless as it seems in the middle, or as finished as it seems in the end.

 > *"Sometimes a cigar is just a cigar."
 -- Sigmund Freud*

-> *"The most important question: «What do you need to see to change your view?»" -- Adam Robinson*
+> *"The most important question: «What do you need to see to change your view?»"
+-- Adam Robinson*

 > *"The most valuable insights are both general and surprising.
 Ordinarily, the best that people can do is one without the other: either surprising without being general (e.g. gossip), or general without being surprising (e.g. cliches)."
 -- Paul Graham*

 > *"When a measure becomes a target, it ceases to be a good measure."
 -- Goodhart’s Law*

 > *"I conceive that the great part of the miseries of mankind are brought upon them by false estimates they have made of the value of things."
 -- Benjamin Franklin*

-> *"Things which are different in order to be different are seldom better, but that which is made to be better is almost always different.' -- Dieter Rams*
+> *"Things which are different in order to be different are seldom better, but that which is made to be better is almost always different." -- Dieter Rams*

-> *"Experiment and theory often show remarkable agreement when performed in the same laboratory" -- Daniel Bershader*
+> *"Experiment and theory often show remarkable agreement when performed in the same laboratory"
+-- Daniel Bershader*

 > *"The hardest thing to explain is the glaringly evident that everyone has decided not to see."
 -- Ayn Rand*

 > *"I look for ways of changing my mind.
 I never allow myself to have an opinion on anything that I don't know the other side’s argument better than they do. "
 -- Chalie Munger*

 > *"What the human being is best at doing is interpreting all new information so that their prior conclusions remain intact."
 -- Warren Buffett*

 > *"That’s the thing about counterintuitive ideas, they contradict your intuitions.
 Of course your first impulse is to ignore them"
 -- Paul Graham*

 > *"You always get exaggerated notions of things you don’t know anything about."
 -- Albert Camus*

 > *"I am both worse and better than you thought."
 -- Sylvia Plath*

 > *"An unfamiliar city is a fine thing.
 That’s the time and place when you can suppose that all of the people you meet are nice."
 -- Louis Céline*

 ### On truth

 > *"The truth is rarely pure and never simple."
 -- Oscar Wilde*

 > *"The truth will set you free, but first it will piss you off."
 -- Gloria Steinem*

 > *"Men occasionally stumble over the truth, but most of them pick themselves up and hurry off as if nothing ever happened."
 -- Winston Churchill*